Join yoga teacher Ellie McGrath on this 9 day SLOW trek

-An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the Great Humbug of the last two years
+An opportunity to reconnect with nature, connect with our professional traveling colleagues (the camels), and unwind from the Great Humbug of the last three years

 Ellie has been practising yoga for over a decade and is currently teaching yoga and pilates.
 She is a strong advocate for the power of nature & landscape to reset our minds, helping to bring us to a more calmer alignment, which in turn helps us to manage the complexities that can sometimes overwhelm our daily lives.

 The landscape is a powerful tonic, and as animals we need that direct connection to the earth, and to the other animals (the camels) that we walk with.

 And she loves camels!
 Particularly Claude (pictured above) who happily provides guidance & tuition for the Camel Pose.

 So we will supply the landscape, the camels, the desert silence, the SPACE, healthy tucker via campfire cooking and a fairly impressive canopy of stars.

 Sorry, but we won't be supplying Wifi or mobile coverage or internet access or electric lights or diesel generators.

 We do supply a yoga mat, and all you have to bring is an open mind.